daniel-lundin/kuta/README.md

 ### Parallel processes

 Since processes are run in parallel, test that spawn services on specific port will run into problems where two processes try to allocate the same port.
-To overcome this, kuta sends an environment variable with an index to each of the process that can be used to generate unique ports for different processes.
+To overcome this, kuta sends an environment variable with an index to each of the processs that can be used to generate unique ports for different processes.

 The environment variable is `KUTA_PROCESS_INDEX`